emilyclyde/MVPStudio/ROADMAP.md

 ### Milestone: [Pre Hack Meetings] (https://github.com/emilyclyde/MVPStudio/issues/4)
->Becoming a presence at pre hack events and meetings will help increas our community outreach
+>Becoming a presence at pre hack events and meetings will help increase our community outreach

 **Main Objectives:**
 * Go to steering committee meetings on Thursdays